 Have you ever said that you hate to drink a Pinot Noir, Cabernet Sauvignon, or Chardonnay?
 You’re not alone.
 Many people have had bad experiences with certain wines.
 We actually applaud you for drinking what you like (that’s kind of our thing!).
 But you know how you always hated that one vegetable until you had an amazing dish that showcased it?
 Same thing.
 Just as food is influenced by the chef, wine takes on a totally different personality depending on where it’s grown.
 In the wine world, we call this terroir.
 An elusive subject, terroir is a culmination of site, weather, soil and tradition that signifies a wine’s uniqueness.

-Cistercian monks sectioned Burgundy into vineyards through the careful research in the 12th-15th Centuries; they recognized the subtle differences in the wine from different parts of the land, sometimes even within the same hill!
+Cistercian monks sectioned Burgundy into vineyards through the careful research in the 12th-15th Centuries.
+They recognized the subtle differences in the wine from different parts of the land, sometimes even within the same hill!
 Their experiments still to this day lead the conversation.
-While these vineyards may be divided by microclimates and the subtle differences in flavors that they create, the style of Pinot Noir made in Burgundy compared to that of California is comparing apples and oranges.
+Moreover, these vineyards are divided by microclimates and the subtle differences in flavors that they create.
+Yet the style of Pinot Noir made in Burgundy compared to that of California is like comparing apples and oranges.
 We must consider the place of a wine even more than the grape while learning our own preferences.

 Climate and soil inevitably influence the style of wine from a given area.
 Terroir, however, is not exclusive to the the land.
 Winemaking decisions are often cultural and traditional.
 The human factor expresses place nearly as much as the weather.
 Consider the style of oaked, concentrated, dense Cabernet Sauvignons from Napa Valley.
 Sun and rainfall affect the classic style of the area, but it is also a common stylistic choice made amongst the majority of winemakers in California.
 Compare California Cabernet to the Cabernet Sauvignon from Bordeaux.
 There may still be a heavy hand on new oak, but the growers also are picking earlier.
 They opt for a leaner, more elegant style, although in warm vintages it is possible to make the juicy, ripe style made famous in California.
 Most wine lovers who like one style avoid the other.